Pangaion Hills: Description

-The hills are directly across a fertile plain from the ancient city of Philippi known for the Battle of Philippi a Roman-era civil war, which took place in 42 BC.
-They are located in the ancient country of Sintice, between the Strymon and the Xiropotamos rivers and are covered in the oriental plane and chestnut trees.
-Towns found in the Pangaion hills include Nikisiani and Palaiochori which are agricultural in nature and grow mainly grain and tobacco.
-The town of Palaiochori boasts the ruins of an ancient castle on a peak overlooking the town.
-Gold and silver were mined in the ancient times.
-The Athenian tyrant Pisistratus was exiled in the middle of the mountain.
-It was the rich gold and silver available in the region that made the Athenians send out a colony in 465 to an area known as the Nine Roads (Ennéa Hodoí).
-The colonists were massacred by nearby Thracians and the colony was abandoned, though the Athenians would return to the area with their colony at Amphipolis.
+The hills are located across a fertile plain from the ancient city of Philippi, known for the Battle of Philippi, a Roman-era civil war battle that took place in 42 BC.
+They are located in the ancient country of Sintice, between the Strymon and the Xiropotamos rivers, and are covered with oriental plane and chestnut trees.

+Towns in the Pangaion hills include Nikisiani and Palaiochori, which are mainly agricultural and produce crops such as grain and tobacco.
+The town of Palaiochori contains the ruins of an ancient castle on a peak overlooking the town.

+Gold and silver were mined in the area in ancient times.
+The Athenian tyrant Pisistratus was exiled in the mountains.
+The rich gold and silver deposits in the region encouraged the Athenians to establish a colony in 465 BC at a site known as the Nine Roads (Ennéa Hodoí).
+The colonists were massacred by nearby Thracians and the colony was abandoned, though the Athenians later returned to the area with their colony at Amphipolis.

-Pangaion is very often referred to by ancient Greek and Latin sources.
-It was famous for silver and gold mines, as well as for shipyard wood and the oracle of Dionysus.
+Pangaion is frequently mentioned by ancient Greek and Latin sources.
+It was famous for its gold and silver mines, as well as for shipbuilding timber and the oracle of Dionysus.

+According to Pseudo-Plutarch, the mountain range was named after Pangaeus, son of Ares and Critobule, who killed himself after accidentally sleeping with his own daughter.

 The municipality of Pangaio is named after this mountain range and the seat of the municipality is Eleftheroupoli.